-- (2) The report shall contain - - (a) a report on funding of maternal, newborn and child health services in the county; - (b) the availability and state of health facilities relating to maternal, newborn and child health services in the county; - (c) recommendations on specific actions to be taken in enhancing access to quality maternal, newborn and child health services in the county; and - (d) any other information relating to maternal, newborn and child health services. - (3) Where any recommendations contained in any previous report submitted under subsection (1) have not been implemented, the county executive committee member shall report to the county assembly the reasons the reasons for non-implementation and action to be taken to implement those recommendations. - (4) The county executive committee shall publish the report in the county Gazette and in such other media necessary for the widest dissemination of the report within the county.
+- (2) The report shall contain - - (a) a report on funding of maternal, newborn and child health services in the county; - (b) the availability and state of health facilities relating to maternal, newborn and child health services in the county; - (c) measures taken to enhance the number of health care providers in respective health facilities; - (d) recommendations on specific actions to be taken in enhancing access to quality maternal, newborn and child health services in the county; and - (e) any other information relating to maternal, newborn and child health services. - (3) Where any recommendations contained in any previous report submitted under subsection (1) have not been implemented, the county executive committee member shall report to the county assembly the reasons the reasons for non-implementation and action to be taken to implement those recommendations.

-(5) The county assembly may at any time require the county executive committee member to submit a report on a particular issue.
+- (4) The county executive committee shall publish the report in the county Gazette and in such other media necessary for the widest dissemination of the report within the county. - (5) The county assembly may at any time require the county executive committee member to submit a report on a particular issue.